cameraui/sdk/go/docs/api/sensor.md

 ## type DoorbellTrigger

-DoorbellTrigger triggers doorbell ring events.
+DoorbellTrigger fires doorbell ring events.

+Plugin authors call Trigger to fire an event.
+The ring property is set to true and automatically reset to false after ringAutoResetMs.

 	type DoorbellTrigger struct {
 	    BaseSensor